 Sounds of the Sands provide a soothing prelude to the festival in the intimate Moti Mahal adjacent to the first courtyard before the concert moves out into the open.
 It is the stridently beautiful rendition of Kesariya Baalam ricocheting off the medieval ramparts that sets the tone for the magic in store.

-This ode to Rajput bravery that has evolved into the quintessential welcome song evokes the romance of Rajasthan for me, and I love every version: from the ones belted out by poor buskers at tourist sites, to refined Bollywood interpretations.
-But this pacy, powerful performance by Bismillah Khan of Rajasthan Roots, is on a different level.
-One could be forgiven for assuming that the traditional foot-tapping, finger-snapping desert tunes that follow have been created for the visiting Andalucians.
+This ode to Rajput bravery that has evolved into the quintessential welcome song evokes the romance of Rajasthan for me and I love every version from the ones belted out by poor buskers at tourist sites to refined Bollywood interpretations.
+But this pacy, powerful performance by Bismillah Khan of Rajasthan Roots is on a different level.
+One could be forgiven for assuming that the traditional foot-tapping, finger-snapping desert tunes that follow have been specially created for the visiting Andalusians.

 Next, dancer/choreographer Daniel Navarro steals hearts with his exquisite footwork that gives the Manganiar Khartal (castanet) a run for its money.
 Did you know the Spanish castanet is NOT a part of true Flamenco at all?
 I didn’t either!